 Training Requirements/Standards for Successful Training Completion

-The internship builds on the trainee’s level of competency at entry and uses applied practice in direct service and experiential learning activities to reach the expected level for entry-level doctoral practice in both profession-wide competencies and in the provision of services in active duty military settings.
+The internship builds on the trainee’s initial level of competency and uses applied practice in direct service and experiential learning activities to reach the expected standard for entry-level doctoral practice in profession-wide competencies.
 Competency is assessed based on direct observation, ongoing feedback in individual and group supervision, case presentations, and professional presentations.
-Formal quarterly evaluations assess current knowledge and skills in each of the identified domains of entry-to-practice level professional competency (APA, 2015):
+Formal quarterly evaluations assess current knowledge and skills in each of the identified domains of entry-to-practice level professional competency: